DataDog/datadog-agent/pkg/metadata/README.md

 ## package `metadata`

 This package is responsible to provide metadata in the right form to be directly sent to the backend.
+Metadata collection is iterated during Agent execution at different time intervals for different use cases.

 ### Providers
 Single metadata providers are defined in the form of insulated sub packages exposing a public